aurelitec/pixelhealer-windows/README.md

 ## Sponsor

-PixelHealer (and all the Aurelitec free applications) are supported by [East-Tec](http://www.east-tec.com), the home of [east-tec Eraser](http://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.
+PixelHealer (and all Aurelitec free applications) are supported by [East-Tec](http://www.east-tec.com), the home of [east-tec Eraser](http://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.

 ## License